- Submitted by Dahlia

 I am a great addict to sweets and my children have also happily inherited the same.
 But, as they grow older there is always an urge to incorporate nutrition in every dish we cook.
 In such an urge, I came upon a healthy, yummy, mouth-watering sweet dish called Badam halwa.
 I had first tasted the yummiest Badam halwa in my distant relatives function.
 My father- in- law being connoisseur in cooking went to the kitchen and learnt the recipe from the cook.
 It was a great motivation for him to make Badam halwa as my 4 year old son relished it very much.

 Badam halwa, as said earlier, is healthy, tasty and mouth-watering and is also easy to cook.
 Though it takes time to cook, it is easy, as nothing can go wrong in this recipe.
 All you need to do is to make it in a heavy bottomed non stick pan.
 Badam halwa can be prepared on any festive occasion like Diwali, Durga puja or even Iftaar.
 Badam or almonds is a nut, that though is high in calories has numerous nutritive benefits.
-Badam is rich in proteins and good fats and fibre due which consumption of Badam aids in weight loss.
+Badam is rich in proteins and good fats and fiber due which consumption of Badam aids in weight loss.
 Because of the availability of riboflavin and L-cartine, it boosts the brain functioning and also reduces the risk of serious brain diseases.
-Almonds also enhance the gastro intestinal function due to the high fibre present and its prebiotic properties.
+Almonds also enhance the gastro intestinal function due to the high fiber present and its prebiotic properties.
 Ghee, according to the renowned nutritionist is a super food.
 Addition of ghee in a sweet dish regulates the blood sugars and reduces the glycemic index in foods.
 This ensures that there is a slow and steady rise in blood sugar levels.
-Kesar or saffron, in addition to giving a beautiful colour to the dish, also gives a distinctive flavour in the halwa.
+Kesar or saffron, in addition to giving a beautiful color to the dish, also gives a distinctive flavour in the halwa.
 So, in reality, what we think to be of high calorie sweet dish, are actually rich in nutrition and do some amazing things to our skin and body.

 So, set out to make this sweet dish in your grand day and let it make a beginning of all sweet things to arrive.
 Cheers!!